rbleattler/mdop-docs/mdop/app-v/appv-deploy-the-appv-server.md

 1. Download the App-V server components.
 All five App-V server components are included in the Microsoft Desktop Optimization Pack (MDOP) 2015 ISO package, which can be downloaded from either of the following locations:

-    * The [MSDN (Microsoft Developer Network) subscriptions site](https://msdn.microsoft.com/subscriptions/downloads/default.aspx#FileId=65215).
-You must have a MSDN subscription to download the MDOP ISO package from this site.
+    * If you have a Microsoft Visual Studio subscription, use the [Visual Studio subscriptions site](https://my.visualstudio.com/downloads) to download the MDOP ISO package.
-    * The [Volume Licensing Service Center](https://www.microsoft.com/licensing/default.aspx) if you're using [Windows client for Enterprise or Education](https://www.microsoft.com/WindowsForBusiness/windows-product-home).
+    * If you're using [Windows client for Enterprise or Education](https://www.microsoft.com/windows/business), download it from the [Microsoft M365 admin center](https://admin.microsoft.com/adminportal/home#/subscriptions/vlnew).

 2. Copy the App-V server installation files to the computer on which you want to install it.